juliancwirko/react-boilerplate/README.md

 ## Prepare Dist

 If you are ready to prepare your production files.
 You can run `npm run dist`.
-Webpack will bundle and save the `.js` file in the `public` folder.
+Webpack will bundle and save all needed files (.js, .css, img, .html) in the `public` folder.

 ## Tests